gSchool/DNA-release-2/02-Phase-1/99-checkpoint.md

 What are the core advantages of implementing a DevOps Team?

-A. Standardize coding best practices
+1. Standardize coding best practices
-B. Improve products faster
+2. Improve products faster
-C. Speed up development cycle
+3. Speed up development cycle
-D. Get feedback for a new release faster
+4. Get feedback for a new release faster
-E. Allows newer technology
+5. Allows newer technology

 ##### !end-question

 ##### !options